brooklynrail/brooklynrail-platform/content/events/2022/10/shirin-neshat-a-loss-for-words.md

 event_id: rechwzHpPwQBS0Z1I
 event_platform: null
 ---
 J﻿oin us for an in-person conversation at Industry City.
 This event is free but capacity is limited.
-Registration is required.
 Priority will be given to those who have registered in advance, though admission cannot be guaranteed once the event is capacity.

 900 3rd Avenue,\
 Brooklyn, NY 11232